climateinteractive/enroads-guide/docs/guide/bioenergy.rst

 Model Structure
 ---------------

-This sector tracks several stages of bioenergy installations, or energy supply capacity: capacity under development, under construction, and actually producing energy, including delays between each stage.
+- This sector tracks several stages of bioenergy installations, or energy supply capacity including: capacity under development, under construction, and actually producing energy, as well as the delays between each stage.
+- Future modeling in this sector will add more refinement to the ways the bioenergy supply is characterized and include stronger links to the amount of available land.

 ..
 SUBSTITUTIONS SECTION